telefonicaid/iotagent-node-lib/doc/api.md

 If a `TimeInstant` arrives as measure but not follows [ISO_8601](https://en.wikipedia.org/wiki/ISO_8601) then measure is refused.

+Depending on the `timeInstant` configurantion and if the measure contains a value named `TimeInstant` with a correct value, the IoT behaviour is described in the following table:

 timeInstant conf value | measure contains TimeInstant | Behaviour -- | -- | --
 true | Yes | TimeInstant and metadata updated with measure value